glasnt/talks/2019_02_PyCascades.podium/slides.md

 <br>
 <pre><code class="powershell">PS> if (36 < 42) { "true" } else { "false" }</code></pre>
 <pre><code class="powershell">.ps-error[The '<' operator is reserved for future use.]</code></pre>

+???

+So when you use greater than, it's being interpreted as a file redirection.
 --
 <br>
 <pre><code class="powershell">PS> cat 42</code></pre>